adafruit/circuitpython-fonts/README.md

  * Add it to the `[FONTS]` section of `config.toml`

 Presently all fonts are genreated at the same range of sizes, `SIZES` in `config.toml`.

+## Variants

+Two variants of each font are generated: The ASCII variant with code points 32-126, and the full variant with all glyphs in the original font.
+The ASCII variant can be especially useful when flash space is at a premium.